-This degree program consists of \star 159 overall.
-The first three years (\star 90) are taken in the Faculty of Physical Education and Recreation (see Registration Requirements) and the last two years (\star 69) while registered taken in the Faculty of Education.
+This degree program consists of \bigstar 159 overall.
+The first three years (\bigstar 90) are taken in the Faculty of Physical Education and Recreation (see Registration Requirements) and the last two years (\bigstar 69) while registered taken in the Faculty of Education.